Tsuyoshi Kawagishi

-Tsuyoshi Kawagishi (川岸 強, Kawagishi Tsuyoshi) is a Japanese former professional baseball pitcher.
+Tsuyoshi Kawagishi (川岸 強, Kawagishi Tsuyoshi) is a Japanese former professional baseball pitcher who currently serves as the pitching coach for the Rakuten Monkeys of the Chinese Professional Baseball League (CPBL).
 He played in Nippon Professional Baseball (NPB) for the Chunichi Dragons and Tohoku Rakuten Golden Eagles.

+Career

-In October 2021 he was named a coach of the Rakuten Monkeys of the Chinese Professional Baseball League.
+On October 5, 2021, Kawagishi was named as a coach for the Rakuten Monkeys of the Chinese Professional Baseball League.